 - It has oodles of vegetables in it.
 Bell peppers (of course), tomato, rice cauliflower.
-And I have you ideas for other veggies you could add to the mix below in the Suggested Adaptations section.
+And I have ideas for other veggies you could add to the mix below in the Suggested Adaptations section.

 Storage and reheating tips

-Storage: If you are making this healthy stuffed pepper soup as part of meal prep or you simple have leftovers, allow it to cool completely before transferring it to air-tight containers.
+Storage: If you are making this healthy stuffed pepper soup as part of meal prep or you simply have leftovers, allow it to cool completely before transferring it to air-tight containers.
 I love portioning soup into mason jars so that they are easy to store in the fridge and grab for quick meals.

 This soup should be good in the fridge for 3-4 days.